VirgileDjimgou/Android_UART_Client_Bluethoot_Sensor_Nordic_CortexM4_NRF52832/README.md

 with a Share of Smartphone Sensor  such as GPS , Accelerometer , gyroscope.

-The current version is 3.0
+The current version is 4.0

 This source code can be compiled with Android Studio and Gradle.

 ### Note
-- Android 4.3 or later is required.
+- Android minSdkVersion 21  or later is required.
 - Android Studio supported